Margaret Mead: Criticism by Derek Freeman

 Freeman's book was controversial in its turn and was met with considerable backlash and harsh criticism from the anthropology community, but it was received enthusiastically by communities of scientists who believed that sexual mores were more or less universal across cultures.
 Later in 1983, a special session of Mead's supporters in the American Anthropological Association (to which Freeman was not invited) declared it to be "poorly written, unscientific, irresponsible and misleading."
 Some anthropologists who studied Samoan culture argued in favor of Freeman's findings and contradicted those of Mead, but others argued that Freeman's work did not invalidate Mead's work because Samoan culture had been changed by the integration of Christianity in the decades between Mead's and Freeman's fieldwork periods.

+Eleanor Leacock traveled to Samoa in 1985 and undertook research among the youth living in urban areas.
+The research results indicate that the assertions of Derek Freeman were seriously flawed.
+Leacock pointed out that Mead's famous Samoan fieldwork was undertaken on an outer island that had not been colonialized.
+Freeman, meanwhile, had undertaken fieldwork in an urban slum plagued by drug abuse, structural unemployment, and gang violence.

 Mead was careful to shield the identity of all her subjects for confidentiality, but Freeman found and interviewed one of her original participants, and Freeman reported that she admitted to having willfully misled Mead.
 She said that she and her friends were having fun with Mead and telling her stories.